d-polymer-practise/d-polymer-2-styling/README.md

 ```

 ```
-Web Components
+Web Components Basic things to consider
-- Should be re usable with respect to styling and functionality
+- Should be re-usable with respect to styling and functionality.
-- So will be able to reuse it in any project
+- So will be able to use it in any project and multiple projects.
-- Dont style elements if not necessary
+- Dont style elements if you don't have any specified VD from designer, keep it raw.
-- Create style only if it is designed intentionally as per requirement
+- Create CSS styles only if it is designed intentionally as per requirement.
-- Use variables with fallback values
+- If you need to write a CSS styles than use variables with fallback values.
-- Dont define those variables in component
+- That means fallback values will be applied in your component.
-- That means fallback values will style your component
+- And those variables will be used in the project theme CSS style to override the fallback value of that component.
 ```

 ```
 Project Shared Style
-- Its a theme style of the project
+- Its a custom theme style of the project.
 - We can pre define the variables style of the elements.
-- Keep design of the element same all through
+- Keep design of the element same all through.
-- If the external component has variables with fallback values shared style will not affect it
+- If the external component has variables with fallback values shared style will not affect it.
-- If you need to override those use the redefine the variables of the component in shared style
+- If you need to override those use the redefine the variables of the component in shared style.
 ```

 ```